Fife (instrument): In military music

-The Russian Army places fifes and drums at the front of major military parades such as those on Red Square in Moscow.
+The Russian Army places fifes and drums at the front of major military parades such as those on Red Square in Moscow as part of a dedicated formation.
 In Argentina, only the Tambor de Tacuari military band of the Regiment of Patricians has fifers, in accordance with an 1809 military regulation of the Viceroy of Buenos Aires, which allowed every militia unit in Buenos Aires to have a drummer and two fifers.
-The Spanish Royal Guard also has fifers, who wear the 18th-19th century uniforms of the Guardias de Corps, and the Spanish Army's 1st King's Immemorial Infantry Regiment of AHQ also has a dedicated fife and drum unit.
+The Spanish Royal Guard also has fifers, who wear the 18th–19th century uniforms of the Guardias de Corps, and the Spanish Army's 1st King's Immemorial Infantry Regiment of AHQ also has a dedicated fife and drum unit.

 Modern American manufacturers

 The modern era of fifing in the United States began in about 1880, with the popularizing of civilian fife and drum corps in a musical tradition that has come to be known as Ancient fife and drum (or simply Ancient).
 The rise of these corps led to a demand for fifes that were superior in intonation and better suited for group playing than those used during the Civil War.
 This call was answered by the Cloos Company of Brooklyn, New York, and their Crosby Model fife.
 These fifes were one piece, cylindrical bore instruments with six irregularly sized and placed tone-holes.
 Compared to fifes made before this time, Cloos fifes were easier to play, better tuned, and produced a much louder sound.

 After the death of Cloos Company founder George Cloos in 1910, the company continued to make fifes under the aegis of his son Frederick until it was bought out by Penzel-Mueller in 1946.
 Penzel-Mueller continued to make Cloos fifes for another six years after the buyout.